informatics-isi-edu/ermrest/docs/user-doc/annotation.md

 Supported _columnentry_ patterns:

 - _columnname_: A string literal _columnname_ identifies a constituent column of the table.
 The value of the column SHOULD be presented, possibly with representation guided by other annotations or heuristics.
 - `[` _schemaname_ `,` _constraintname_ `]`: A two-element list of string literal _schemaname_ and _constraintname_ identifies a constituent foreign key of the table.
 The value of the external entity referenced by the foreign key SHOULD be presented, possibly with representation guided by other annotations or heuristics.
-If the foreginkey is representing an inbound relationship with the current table, it SHOULD be presented in a tabular format since it can represent multiple rows of data.
+If the foreign key is representing an inbound relationship with the current table, it SHOULD be presented in a tabular format since it can represent multiple rows of data.
 - `{ "source": ` _sourceentry_ `}`:  Defines a pseudo-column based on the given _sourceentry_.
 For detailed explanation and examples please refer to [here](https://github.com/informatics-isi-edu/ermrestjs/wiki/Pseudo-Column-Logic-&-Heuristics#examples).
 Other optional attributes that this JSON document can have are:
   - `markdown_name`: The markdown to use in place of the default heuristics for title of column.
   - `comment`: The tooltip to be used in place of the default heuristics for the column.